Patterning Toy Models of Superposition

 The conceptual arc of this post mirrors a progression in biology: from anatomy (describing structure) to developmental biology (understanding how structure forms) to synthetic biology (controlling what structure forms).
 In the language of neural networks, this is the progression from mechanistic interpretability to developmental interpretability to patterning — and from models that are grown to models that are crafted.

-The theoretical foundation for this progression is Structural Bayesianism (MISSING 0000): the hypothesis that the geometry of the loss landscape faithfully reflects a model’s internal computational structure.
+The theoretical foundation for this progression is Structural Bayesianism (troiani2025): the hypothesis that the geometry of the loss landscape faithfully reflects a model’s internal computational structure.
 If this is right, then posterior expectation values provide a coordinate system over the space of possible internal structures.
 Optimizing these coordinates is optimizing structure itself; this is the natural way to do interpretability-guided training.

 If we had complete access to this space, we could ask structural questions directly.
 Which internal configurations exist as stable minima under some data distribution?
 Given two configurations, is there a continuous path through data space along which one minimum deforms into the other without crossing a barrier?
 Where are the catastrophe surfaces — the data weightings at which the qualitative structure of the landscape changes, where minima appear, merge, or vanish?